gregnz/stocks/ANET.md

 ### (IMHO) beliefs required to own the stock
 1. The + trends are more powerful than the - trends.
 [GConf:4]
 2. The delta between the trends is underestimated by the market.
 [GConf:5]
 3. Arista EOS is very difficult to duplicate.
-[GConf:3 - it needs to be difficult to duplicate AND not subject to alternatives AND have the advantages easy to communicate]
+[GConf:4 [^tinker] - it needs to be difficult to duplicate AND not subject to alternatives AND have the advantages easy to communicate]
-4. Competitors (Cisco!) cannot successfully compete in these markets because of Aristas competitive advantages [GConf: 3]
+4. Competitors (Cisco!) cannot successfully compete in these markets because of Aristas competitive advantages [GConf: 4 ]
 5. There are no new disruptive technologies that will undermine Arista's position in the short term.
 [GConf: ???]
 6. Arista will maintain/increase growth and maintain margins in those + trend markets as described in the DCF section.
 [GConf:4]
 7. You believe management can deal with the rapidly changing market.
 [GConf:4]

+[^tinker]: As per Tinkers comment on Sauls Investing Board, the historic results indicate that replicating EOS is difficult.
+Cisco is playing catchup with their new OS's, but still has a mountain of legacy installs to support.
-**GConf: 3.8  / 5**
+**GConf: 4.1 / 5**

 ## Definitions